-So, here you are and you are wondering what in the world “swaddling a baby” is?
+So, here you are and you are wondering what in the world “swaddling a baby” is really all about?
 Well, here’s your answer!

 Swaddling a baby is when you snugly wrap your baby in a blanket so that he or she feels warm and secure.
+Note that swaddling is different to baby carrying (which you can learn more about in our best baby carrier post.
 It can keep your baby from being disturbed by its own startle reflex.
 It can even help to calm your baby.

 Another thing that swaddling your baby helps with is that when your baby is born his or her internal thermostat does not function properly.
-So swaddling him or her can keep the temperature manageable for your baby, so it does not chill.
+So swaddling him or her can keep the temperature manageable for your baby, so your baby does not get to cold.